FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

 Note

-For NFS related issues, read more here
+For NFS related issues, read more in the 'Troubleshooting Client for NFS' user guide.

-If you have problems connecting to the NFS area, please follow the steps below to troubleshoot the problem.
+If you have problems connecting to the NFS area, follow the steps below to troubleshoot the problem.

 Common errors: